flatironinstitute/sciware/17_FICluster/main.md

 ## Slurm
 - Wide adoption at universities and HPC centers.
 The skills you learn today will be highly transferable!
 - Flatiron has two clusters (rusty & popeye), each with multiple kinds of nodes (see the slides from earlier)
-- The [Wiki](https://docs.simonsfoundation.org/index.php/Public:Instructions_Iron_Cluster) lists all the node options and what Slurm flags to use to request them
+- The [Iron Cluster Wiki page](https://docs.simonsfoundation.org/index.php/Public:Instructions_Iron_Cluster) lists all the node options and what Slurm flags to use to request them
-TODO: spell out which wiki page
 - Run any of these Slurm commands from a command line on your Flatiron workstation (`module load slurm`)